furkando/word-of-the-tab-chrome-extension/README.md

 ## Description

-This is a chrome extension that displays a new word every day.
+This is a chrome extension that displays a new word every new tab.
 The word is fetched from the Google Translate history.

 ## Installation